 While surfing the Internet, at a certain point, you may need to send an e-mail containing the link of the page you are reading to your friends or coworkers or whoever you want.
 Most browsers have got a “Send Link” button which lets users send a web link in a couple of steps by using their default e-mail application.
 Sadly, Google Chrome doesn’t have such a feature.
 Let’s see how we can add a Send Link button thanks to a little hack.

 - While in Google Chrome, right-click the Bookmarks bar and click on Add Page.

 - In the Name textbox, type the word Send Link.

 - Click OK to apply the hack.

 - Alternatively, if you feel uncomfortable with the above procedure, just drag this link here, to your Bookmark bar

 Tags: Chrome, hack

-- how to email a link on google chrome
+- how to send page by email in firefox without chrome

 - send link in chrome